pacyuzu16/Rocket-game/README.md

                                  Ensure JDK 8+ is installed.

 ### Compile the Code:
-use your terminal or cmd and navigate to Rocket-game/dist then use the following coomand
+use your terminal or cmd and navigate to Rocket-game/dist then use the following coomand:

                                 java -jar "ROCKET-GAME"

-                                 Or use an IDE to build the project.
+                                Or use an IDE(like Apache NetBeans) to build the project.

 ***Check Assets***: Confirm game/image/plane.png, game/image/background.png, and sound files exist in the correct directories.